 SEN (Special Educational Needs)

-The Special Needs Coordinator (SENCo) is Mrs Nicky Parrott and she works in school all day on Mondays and Thursdays and also on Tuesday and Wednesday mornings.
+The Special Needs Coordinator (SENCo) is Mrs Nicky Parrott and she works in school all day Mondays to Thursdays.

 She co-ordinates the additional support throughout the school and works with a brilliant team of Learning Support Assistants (LSAs).

-The SENCo is based in the Bumble Bee room which is opposite the Community room.
+The SENCo is based in The Beehive which is opposite the Community room.

 Before the children start in year R, the SENCo liaises with pre-schools.
 Throughout their time at the Infant School the children will undertake various assessments and based on all the information we gather we will decide on which children need additional support, this may vary as to when and what support the children might need.
 As the SENCo works in both the infant and the junior school the transition to year 3 is strong which allows for a seamless transition of additional support for those children who require it.